John Tronolone

-John "Peanuts" Tronolone (December 12, 1910 − May 29, 1991) was a Cleveland, Ohio mobster who succeeded crime boss James Licavoli as head of the Cleveland crime family.
-Tronolone ran the Cleveland family following the Licavoli-Nardi gang wars from 1985 until 1991.
+John "Peanuts" Tronolone (December 12, 1910 − May 29, 1991) was an American mobster who succeeded crime boss James Licavoli as head of the Cleveland crime family.
+He was initially affiliated with a faction of the Buffalo crime family which was absorbed by the Cleveland family.
+After serving as consigliere and acting boss, Tronolone ran the Cleveland family from 1985 until his death in 1991 following the Licavoli-Nardi gang wars.